-At the antenatal contact, new birth visit, six-to eight week review and your 9-11 month developmental contact your health visitor will complete the Perinatal Maternal Mental Health screening tool to assess your mood.
+At the antenatal contact, new birth visit, six-to eight week review and your 9-11 month developmental contact the professional conducting this review will complete the Perinatal Maternal Mental Health screening tool to assess your mood.

-If low to moderate concerns are highlighted your health visitor can offer ‘listening visits’; support with relaxation and mindfulness.
+If low to moderate concerns are highlighted you can be offered ‘listening visits’; support with relaxation and mindfulness.